Henrik Udahl

-Henrik Udahl (born 12 January 1997) is a Norwegian professional footballer who plays as a striker for Eliteserien club KFUM, on loan from HamKam.
+Henrik Udahl (born 12 January 1997) is a Norwegian professional footballer who plays as a striker for Eliteserien club HamKam.

 Career

 Hailing from Askim, he tried his luck at junior football in Vålerenga.
 Not offered a senior contract, he moved to the United States to play for Cincinnati Bearcats, before starting his senior career with Follo in 2017 and later moving to Bergen to study.
 Here, he became a prolific goalscorer on third and fourth tier with Fana, then third and second tier with Åsane.
 After becoming top goalscorer of the 2020 1. divisjon, he earned a transfer back to Vålerenga.